rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 **CLARIFICATION**
 A section that belongs to another section is said to be "an inner section of" the presequent section.
 In addition to that, the presequent section is said to be "a parent section of" the inner section.

 Note that a section may be an inner section to multiple parent sections.
 That is, because like any other node, a section can be subsequent to multiple open presequent sections.
-Consequently, an inner section is related to any such section.
+Consequently, an inner section is said to be related to all these open presequent sections.

 Note that allowing multiple parent sections is merely a formal approach.
 The semantics will be clarified when the relationship between sections is clarified.